Labelbox/labelbox-python/examples/CONTRIBUTING.md

 ## Github Workflows

 - Github Branch Workflow
   - When you push to a branch that contains files inside the examples directory, it will automatically reformat your notebook to match our given style and provide appropriate headers.
-Once this workflow is completed it will commit back to your branch which then you can then pull.
+Once this workflow is completed it will commit back to your branch which then you can pull.
   - If your push contains new notebooks or modifies the names of notebooks the readme will be updated to reflect the change with updated links.

 ## General Prerequisites